 - Death is Cheap: A running theme.
 Character death means very little most of the time, as characters will frequently reincarnate in some form or another as needed.
 On the other hand, when a story doesn't need certain characters anymore, they'll be killed off permanently or simply stop being followed by the plot.

 - Deconstructor Fleet: His games go out of their way to deconstruct (and also reconstruct) video game tropes, social tropes, and everything else.

 - Deliberate Values Dissonance: A recurring theme in his games is that they examine the differing values between Japan and the West/U.S., which he started doing as soon as his games started being published overseas.

-- Establishing Character Moment: The second game he ever worked on, Super Fire Pro Wrestling Special's Sudden Downer Ending, with the main character being Driven to Suicide after realizing that he's lost everything in the pursuit of his dream.
+- Establishing Character Moment: A creator variant.
+The second game he ever worked on, Super Fire Pro Wrestling Special, featured a Sudden Downer Ending, with the main character being Driven to Suicide after realizing that he's lost everything in the pursuit of his dream.
 Quite the way to make a name for yourself.

 - Game Within a Game: Sometimes as a plot point more than a mini-game.

 - Goroawase Number: The origin of his nickname Suda51: "Goichi" is pronounced like "5-1."

 - The Hero Dies: His main protagonists seldom survive their stories.
 Some of them even die when they show up in another one of his games if they didn't perish then.
 Travis Touchdown is a noteworthy exception, surviving until his (current) Grand Finale's ending.

 - Idiosyncratic Episode Naming: In The Silver Case, they're Cases and Reports.
 In Flower, Sun, and Rain, they're Requests.
 And in killer7, they're Targets.
 And in all three of these games, they start at the number 0.